-Kleiner Tisch — small table (masculine)
+Ein kleiner Tisch — a small table (masculine)

-Kleine Blume — small flower (feminine)
+Eine kleine Blume — a small flower (feminine)

-Kleines Sofa — small sofa (neuter)
+Ein kleines Sofa — a small sofa (neuter)

 Gender and Pronouns

-If you don’t know the meaning of the word, look it up on your favorite online dictionary, such as LEO.
-After you add the noun to your vocabulary list, work through the questions below.
+If you don’t know the meaning of the word, look it up in your favorite online dictionary.
+After you add the noun to your vocabulary list, you can work through the questions below.

 Let’s get started!